open-resources/dash_curriculum/_sources/appendix/templates.md

 # Dashboard Layouts
 In this section we provide you with a series of layout templates as a blueprint for your own dashboards.
 For this purpose we omit any unecessary functionality by implementing only the layout without any use of callbacks.
-Feel free to use any of these basic templates with your own data.
-Hereby, we will give you examples for templates that combine control panels and graphs, that use navigation like tabs or a sidebar as well as combining all of these.
+We will provide templates that combine control panels and graphs as well as templates that use navigation elements like tabs or a sidebar.
 Finally, we will restructure these dashboards into multi page apps.
+We encourage you to use these templates when creating your own dashboards.

 ## Control panels and graphs
 This first section gives you two examples that combine control panels with graphs.
-You will find
+You will find:

-- A template with control panel on the left and
+- A template with control panel on the left
 - A template with control panel on the bottom

-### Template with control panel on the left
+### Control panel on the left

 ![Template 1](./template-1.png)